clingen-data-model/genegraph/doc/reading_and_storing_data.md

 ## Constructing RDF

 When reading documents not already serialized in RDF it's necessary to tranform them first into a Jena model.
 A simple mechanism is provided for this via the [statements-to-model](#) function.
 This model accepts a sequence of subject-predicate-object triples and constructs them into a Jena model.
-The gene-as-triple function from clingen-search.transform.gene illustrates the features of this:
+The gene-as-triple function from genegraph.transform.gene illustrates the features of this:

 ```
 (defn gene-as-triple [gene]